adamsilver/adamsilver.io-jekyll/_pages/about.md

 For me it's not just about working with *design*.
 It's also about working with Product, QA, Copywriters, Researchers, Developers (Back-end, front-end, full stack), Scrum Masters etc.

 This is why I am a massive fan Agile.
 I believe in choosing the essential things to build and frequently improving the process to reduce friction.

-**In short, I love designing and building humanised and simple experiences.**